 If a person is bleeding, put direct pressure on the wound.
-Use clean gauze or cloth, if available. П Administer rescue breathing if necessary. П Carefully check children or others needing special assistance.
+Use clean gauze or cloth, if available.
+Administer rescue breathing if necessary.
+Carefully check children or others needing special assistance.
 Do not move seriously injured persons unless they are in immediate danger of further injury.
 Get medical help for serious injuries.
-Che eck for damage: If possible, put out small fires immediately.
+Check for damage: If possible, put out small fires immediately.
 Shut off the main gas valve only if you suspect a leak.
 Wait for the gas company to turn it back on.
 Shut off power at the main breaker switch if there is any damage to your house wiring.
 Unplug broken lights or appliances as they could start fires.
-Hazardous materials such as bleach, chemicals, and gasoline should be covered with dirt or cat litter. П Stay away from chimneys or brick walls with visible cracks.
+Hazardous materials such as bleach, chemicals, and gasoline should be covered with dirt or cat litter.
+Stay away from chimneys or brick walls with visible cracks.
 Don't use a fireplace with a damaged chimney.
 Stay away from downed power lines and objects in contact with them.
-Step 7: When safe, continue to follow your disaster plan.

-The first days after the earthquake...

-Until you are sure there are no gas leaks, do not use open flames or operate any electrical or mechanical device that can create a spark.
-Never use the following indoors: camp stoves, gas lanterns or heaters, gas or charcoal grills, or gas generators.
-These can release deadly carbon monoxide or be a fire hazard in aftershocks.

-Gail your out-of-state contact, tell them your status, then stay off the phone. ☐ Check on the condition of your neighbors. ☐ If power is off, plan meals to use up refrigerated and frozen foods first. ☐ If your water is off or unsafe, you can drink from water heaters, melted ice cubes, or canned vegetables.
+Step 7: When safe, continue to follow your disaster plan The first days after the earthquake I you are sure there are no gas leaks, do not use open flames or operate electrical or mechanical device that can create a spark.
+Never use the • wing indoors: camp stoves, gas lanterns or heaters, gas or charcoal grills, as generators.
+These can release deadly carbon monoxide or be a fire ard in aftershocks.
+Turn on your portable or car radio for information and safety advisories.
+Call your out-of-state contact, tell them your status, then stay off the phone.
+Check on the condition of your neighbors.
+If power is off, plan meals to use up refrigerated and frozen foods first.
+If your water is off or unsafe, you can drink from water heaters, melted ice of emergency services.